 Europeans argue over money to aid democracy in Arab world

-"The timing of this particular crisis corresponds with a very delicate passage in the recovery of the both the European and US’s economies.
+Professor Paul Vallet from the Fletcher School of Law and Diplomacy at Tufts University in Massachusetts says that the U.S. and the EU, in their current financial situation, should cooperate to help North Africa and Middle East to tackle their crisis."The timing of this particular crisis corresponds with a very delicate passage in the recovery of the both the European and US’s economies.
 It has been suggested that the Europeans and the Americans should act in partnership.
 That is also one of the reasons we see this dubbed as the “Marshal plan” that one of two sides of the Atlantic would not be able to deal alone with the magnitude of the North African and Middle Eastern crisis in an aid package," says Vallet.

 Arab immigrants in Brussels have gathered for a demonstration.
 They were calling for the EU states to do much more to force out dictators like Gaddafi.
 But passersby who were watching the demonstration responded that they need too.
 The number of unemployed is rising.
 The EU countries are talking about supporting these new regimes in North Africa and the Middle East, but they are not ready to deal with the consequences, reports RT’s correspondent Daniel Bushell.

 Meanwhile, in Greece hundreds of thousands of demonstrators ceased working across the country in the first major labor protest of 2011.
 Tear gas spread by the police in response to demonstrators’ violence, covered the city’s centre and forced many peaceful demonstrators to flee.
 People are chanting “don’t obey the rich fight back”.
 A group of protesters came to parliament demanding the socialist government in Greece change austerity measures that will see cuts in spending and a hike in taxes.